News

 • David Miller: David Miller flew back home immediately after tensions escalated.
 While he won’t have international matches, Miller might be reluctant to rejoin the squad.
 His availability is uncertain.

-• Aiden Markram: Aiden Markram is unlikely to feature in the remainder of IPL 2025.
-He will be in South Africa’s squad for the WTC final.
-Hence, he might not return.
+• Aiden Markram: Aiden Markram is likely to feature in the remaining league games of IPL 2025.
+He is in the WTC final squad and will miss the playoffs.

 • Mitchell Marsh: Mitchell Marsh is not part of Australia’s WTC final squad.
 However, he might not return for security reasons.
 Cricket Australia has backed its players to opt not to play in IPL 2025.